10 of America's Best Summer Food Festivals

 Cost: General admission is $65 adults, $20 for children 4 to 10

-In this suburb of Burlington some 40 cheesemakers gather in an outdoor farmers market to offer samples of over 150 varieties of artisan and farmstead cheeses.
+In this suburb of Burlington some 40 cheesemakers gather for this festival in an outdoor farmers market to offer samples of over 150 varieties of artisan and farmstead cheeses.
 But it ain’t all dairy: Tastes of other foods and beverages are offered by 100 additional local vendors.
 Although children are welcome, there are no activities specifically for them.
 Instead, adult attendees learn about the best beer and cheese pairings, or find out the secrets behind butter making at a variety of demonstrations and workshops.

 Yarmouth Clam Festival